anilmuppalla/python-unix-utils/README.md

 ##Emulate the Unix Grep functionality using Python:

-Feature
+#Features include
-  -n : Print the pattern match along with line numbers.<br>
+*  -n : Print the pattern match along with line numbers.
-  -r : Performs pattern match recursively.<br>
+*  -r : Performs pattern match recursively.
-  -i : Performs the match ignoring the case of the pattern.<br>
+*  -i : Performs the match ignoring the case of the pattern.
-  --binary : Peforms the pattern match in Binary files.<br>
+*  --binary : Peforms the pattern match in Binary files.

-Features Implemented:<br>
+Features Implemented:
---Configuration file.<br>
+* Configuration file.
---Logging.<br>
+* Logging.